mvc5/mvc5.github.io/overview/usage.md

 }
 ```

-See the section on <a href="#dependency-injection">Dependency Injection</a> and <a href="#constructor-autowiring">Constructor Autowiring</a> for information on how the dependencies of a function can be resolved.

-Note that it is also possible to create a console application similar to a web application with routes and controllers.
+Read more about <a href="#dependency-injection">dependency injection</a> and <a href="#constructor-autowiring">constructor autowiring</a> on how the dependencies of a function can be resolved.
+Note, that it is also possible to create a console application similar to a [web application](#web-application) with [routes](#routes) and controllers.

 ## Environment Aware Configurations
-Development configurations can override production values using `array_merge` since each configuration file returns an array of values.
+Development configurations can override production values using [array_merge](http://php.net/manual/en/function.array-merge.php) since each [configuration](https://github.com/mvc5/application/blob/master/config/config.php) file returns an array of values.
 E.g

 ```php
 return array_merge(